creallfluharty/CalculatorParser/README.md

 In addition to the textbook, I found the following resources helpful for wrapping my head around recursive-descent parsing:
 - https://stackoverflow.com/a/20317336/11411686
 - http://ll1academy.cs.ucla.edu/tutorial

+For the lexer, Matt Might's article [_Lexical Analysis in Racket_](https://matt.might.net/articles/lexers-in-racket/) was very helpful for getting started with Racket's `parser-tools` library.

 And, of course, I used the excellent [Racket documentation](https://docs.racket-lang.org) extensively.